-There are different ways to equalise the level of taxation between contractors.
-This report analyses the additional royalty proposed by the Africa Group, as well as put forward an alternative option which seeks to balance administrative and capacity concerns with the need for the regime to be responsive to changes in profitability.
-Further technical work is needed to develop both options, and potentially others.
+There are different ways to equalize the level of taxation between contractors.
+This report analyzes the additional royalty proposed by the African Group and put forward an alternative option which seeks to balance administrative and capacity concerns with the need for the regime to be responsive to changes in profitability.
+Further technical work is needed to develop both options and potentially others.